Two-Guys-and-a-Gal/NLP-Project/README.md

 ## V. PROJECT REPRODUCTION:
 ### Steps to Reproduce
- - [x] You will need an env.py file that contains the hostname, username, and password of the mySQL database that contains the superstore_db database
+- [x] Create an env.py file that contains access credentials to GitHub in the form of github_token and github_username variables
+- [x] You will need a GitHub personal access token in place of a password in order to access the contents within GitHub
+     - [x] Go here and generate a personal access token: https://github.com/settings/tokens
+     - [x] You do _not_ need to select any scopes, i.e. leave all the checkboxes unchecked
+     - [x] Save the token in your env.py file under the variable `github_token`
+- [x] Add your github username to your env.py file under the variable `github_username`
 - [x] Store that env file locally in the repository
 - [x] Make .gitignore and confirm .gitignore is hiding your env.py file
 - [x] Clone our repo (including the wrangle.py)
-- [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, and sklearn
+- [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, sklearn, nltk, json, re, and unicodedata
-- [x] Follow steps as outlined in the README.md. and mathias_work.ipynb
+- [x] Follow steps as outlined in the README.md. and work.ipynb
 - [x] Run Final_Report.ipynb to view the final product